Journal of the International Society of Political Psychology

 Understanding the psychological aspects of national and international political developments is increasingly important in this age of international tension and sweeping political change.
 Political Psychology, the journal of the International Society of Political Psychology, is dedicated to the analysis of the interrelationships between psychological and political processes.
 International contributors draw on a diverse range of sources, including cognitive psychology, political science, economics, history, international relations, philosophy, political theory, sociology, and social and clinical psychology.

 ISPP is currently seeking proposals for its next editorial team of Political Psychology.
-Please contact our Central Office for more information.
+Please click HERE to view the RFP.

 Political Psychology is ranked 9th among journals in Political Science, and 14th among Social Psychology journals across a 5-year impact factor.
 Political Psychology is in over 3,700 institutions worldwide, and in 2012 there were 620,000 downloads of manuscripts published in the journal.